Verification flow redesign that increased conversion by 5.3%

 But instead of dismissing the idea, I explored it so we could evaluate the impact together.
 I shared the designs and explained why sample documents wouldn't help reduce rejections.

 The stakeholders agreed but didn't see any harm in keeping the sample documents.
 So I proposed a hybrid solution.
+The final design led with clear requirements and kept sample documents available as optional help, without adding visual noise to the main flow.

 How I guided stakeholders toward the link solution